AdguardTeam/AdGuardDNS/README.md

 If you use regular client-server protocol, you are at risk of your DNS requests being intercepted and, subsequently, eavesdropped and/or altered.
 For instance, in the US the Senate voted to eliminate rules that restricted ISPs from selling their users' browsing data.
 Moreover, DNS is often used for censorship and surveillance purposes on the government level.

 All of this is possible due to the lack of encryption, and AdGuard DNS provides a solution.
-It supports all known DNS encryption protocols including `DNS-over-HTTPS`, `DNS-over-TLS`, and `DNSCrypt`.
+It supports all known DNS encryption protocols including `DNS-over-HTTPS`, `DNS-over-TLS`, `DNS-over-QUIC`, and `DNSCrypt`.

 On top of that, AdGuard DNS provides "no logs" [privacy policy](https://adguard.com/en/privacy/dns.html) which means we do not record logs of your browsing activity.